slackspace-io/slackwatch/README.md

 * Want a customizable and automated solution for image updates
 * Prefer a GitOps-friendly workflow

+> **Architecture Note:** SlackWatch now uses a React frontend with a Rust backend, providing better performance, maintainability, and a more modern development experience.
+The frontend and backend are decoupled, communicating via a RESTful API.

 ### Features

 * **Image Version Monitoring:** Detects new container image versions (using semver tags) and sends notifications.